Hyposensitivity

+Hyposensitivity can affect how you perceive and navigate the world around you.

 Hyposensitivity, also known as Sensory under-responsitivity, refers to abnormally decreased sensitivity to sensory input.

-Hyposensitivity is especially common for autistic people and is more often seen in children than adults and adolescents due to masking.
-Those experiencing this have a harder time stimulating their senses than normally.
+Hyposensitivity is a symptom of sensory processing disorder, and is most commonly seen in autistic people.
+Those experiencing hyposensitivity have a harder time stimulating their senses than normally.
 They may not feel pain as easily as others, may be drawn to loud noises, be attracted to bright lights and colours, among other things.

-Hyposensitivity can lead to an inactivated brain.
-This can give concentration problems, feeling drained or feckless, depression, procrastination and also hypersensitivities.
+Hyposensitivity can lead to concentration problems, feeling drained, depression, procrastination and also hypersensitivities.